WLFT-CD

-WLFT-CD (channel 30) is a low-power, Class A religious television station licensed to Baker, Louisiana, United States, serving the Baton Rouge area as the flagship station of the Sonlife Broadcasting Network.
-The station is owned by Family Worship Center Church, and has a transmitter on Honore Lane southeast of Baton Rouge.
+WLFT-CD (channel 30) is a low-power, Class A religious television station licensed to Baker, Louisiana, United States, serving the Baton Rouge area as the flagship station of the SonLife Broadcasting Network.
+The station is owned by Family Worship Center Church, and has its transmitter on Honore Lane southeast of Baton Rouge.

 History

-WLFT started as channel 4 on Cox Cable, with programming from the Pax network in 1998.
+WLFT started as channel 4 on Cox Cable, with programming from the Pax network, in 1998.
 It also broadcast local religious programming on cable channel 17 and over the air on channel 52, as "WLFT/2".
 It was originally launched by the Bethany World Prayer Center through its subsidiary Touch Family Broadcasting, and the call sign originally stood for "Lifeline Family Television" after Bethany's flagship program.
-Other call acronyms used during the era of Touch Family Broadcasting included "Louisiana Family Television" and later "Local Free TV" until 2019 when it stopped using a slogan.
+Other call acronyms used during the era of Touch Family Broadcasting included "Louisiana Family Television" and later "Local Free TV" until 2019 when it stopped using a slogan in its callsign.

-In 2002, WLFT converted to all-religious programming and Pax was moved to cable channel 14 (now on 70), as a direct network feed.
+In 2002, WLFT converted to all-religious programming and Pax was moved to cable channel 14 (and later to 70), as a direct network feed.
 The station also aired some programming from FamilyNet.
-In November of that year, WLFT-CA launched its new 500 ft tower, allowing the station to increase its signal strength and reach more homes in communities like Hammond, Gonzales, New Roads and St. Francisville.
+In November of that year, WLFT-CA launched its new 500 ft tower on channel 52, allowing the station to increase its broadcast range and reach more homes in communities like Hammond, Gonzales, New Roads, and St. Francisville.
 It remained on channel 52 until fall 2005 when it relocated to channel 30.

-In July 2011, the station converted to digital and began to carry programming from MeTV during the late-afternoon through early morning hours while airing local and religious-based programming during other hours.
+In July 2011, the station converted to digital and began to carry programming from MeTV during the late afternoon through early morning hours while airing local and religious-based programming at other hours.
 In the fall of 2011, the station launched a second HD subchannel, 30.2, which carried MeTV's entire lineup.

-WLFT launched a third subchannel on October 3, 2012, which carried The Country Network (present-day Zuus Country).
+WLFT launched a third subchannel on October 3, 2012, which carried Zuus Country (now The Country Network).
 One year later, on October 2, 2013, Zuus Country was removed in favor of TV Scout.
-TV Scout was removed in July 2014 in favor of GetTV, which remained on channel 30.3 until late June 2017 before being replaced with the Home Shopping Network on July 1, 2017.
+TV Scout was removed in July 2014 in favor of GetTV, which remained on subchannel 30.3 before being replaced with the Home Shopping Network on July 1, 2017.
 On January 1, 2019, HSN was removed, and WLFT became a charter affiliate for NewsNet, airing the network on this subchannel.

 In August 2013, the station added the African-American centered Soul of the South Network to its fourth subchannel.
 On September 14, 2016, WLFT brought Antenna TV programming to Baton Rouge on channel 30.4.
 During the 2010s, only the main channel, 30.1, was carried by local cable providers.